Tiyoriyo/project-linked-lists/README.md

 # project-linked-lists
-Single Linked List created with JavaScript, as instructed by the glorious Odin Project
+Single Linked List Data Structured created with JavaScript, as instructed by the glorious Odin Project

 ## Features
 - `append(value)` adds a new node to the end of the list